Last Updated on December 29, 2021

 - Natural, plan and unsweetened yogurts are usually better for you and much lower in sugar than flavored versions.
 You can always sweeten it yourself with something healthy like fruit, a little honey, compote or granola.

-- Lower fat yogurts usually contain fewer calories, so if you think you’ll be consuming a lot, choose either low fat, no fat or reduced-fat yogurt if you prefer this – this is where the fat content is listed at 2% or less.
+- Lower fat yogurts usually contain fewer calories, so if you think you’ll be consuming a lot, choose either no fat, reduced-fat or low-fat yogurt if you prefer this – this is where the fat content is listed at 2% or less.

 - If you’re looking for live yogurt, check the label for active cultures, or look for the “Live and Active cultures” stamp/seal on the carton.